Vessels to Remember

 Pira Veve means “flying fish” in Tupi-Guarani, an Indigenous language of Brazil.
 She is a symbol of movement between worlds, combining sailing, rowing, and surfing.

-We embark on multi-day voyages that bring us into deep connection with the sea, the land, and the communities along the coast.
+We embark on one-week voyages that bring us into deep connection with the sea, the land, and the communities along the coast.
 We sleep in hammocks, forage and fish, and cook on fire.

 Each voyage has only two spots.